exanauts/Argos.jl/docs/src/optim/reducedspace.md

 solver = MadNLP.MadNLPSolver(model)

 ```
-By default, MadNLP is using sparse data structure.
+By default, MadNLP is using a sparse data structure.
 This is
 not appropriate to handle a `ReducedSpaceEvaluator`, which generates
 a dense Jacobian and a dense reduced Hessian.
 Indeed, by default
-MadNLP generates a sparse KKT system with significant
+MadNLP generates a sparse KKT system with a significant
 number of nonzeroes:
 ```@example reducedmadnlp
 MadNLP.get_kkt(solver.kkt)

 ```

-### How to parameterize MadNLP to use dense data-structure?
+### How to parameterize MadNLP to use dense data structure?
 Instead, we can parameterize MadNLP to use a dense KKT system.
 The first option is to use a `DENSE_KKT_SYSTEM` in conjunction with
 a dense linear solver (as Lapack):